|

 Christian Schad frequently packed his

 paintings with metaphors.
-Although much of the magic in German art
+During the 1930s a lot of the magic in German art

 significant undercurrent in representational art during the 1930s, 40s